lastralab/demo/README.md

 A list of [in-progress] demonstration modules developed for Magento 2.4.6-p3 Community Edition, implemented and tested locally.

+Check [the project board](https://github.com/users/lastralab/projects/3/views/1) to have a closer look on the progress.

-Check <a href="https://github.com/lastralab/demo/blob/main/app/code/README.md">app/code/README.md</a> for a summary of each module
+Check <a href="https://github.com/lastralab/demo/blob/main/app/code/README.md">app/code/README.md</a> for a summary of each module.

 Backend:
 ![image](https://github.com/lastralab/demo/assets/22894897/76593e5e-5d3a-4186-9353-72eb65138d89)